mikepfrank/dynamic/README.md

  * Plot circuit diagram color-coding node values.
 Overlay inferred digital values?

+The present status of the development of the visualization capabilities is:  A window is created for visualization purposes, but nothing is displayed in it yet.
+More work is needed...

 ## 5. Statistics

 Dynamic will be able to be configured to connect important statistics